RConsortium/S7/README.md

             vector of error messages.
           - [x] - properties, a list of property objects
   - Initialization
+      - [x] - The constructor uses `object_new()` to initialize a new object, this
+          - [x] - Inspects the enclosing scope to find the “current” class.
+          - [ ] - Creates the prototype, by either by calling the parent
+            constructor or by creating a base type and adding class and `object_class()` attributes to it.
+          - [ ] - Validates properties then adds to prototype.
+          - [x] - Validates the complete object.
   - Shortcuts
+      - [ ] - any argument that takes a class object can instead take the name of a class object as a string
+      - [ ] - instead of providing a list of property objects, you can instead provide a named character vector.
   - Validation
       - [ ] - valid\_eventually
       - [ ] - valid\_implicitly